vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Bibliography
 [[359]]
 Olivelle, P. 'The notion of asrama in the Dharmasūtras', in Wiener Zeit-
-schrift für die Kunde Südasiens, vol.XVIII, 1974.
+schrift fūr die Kunde Sūdasiens, vol.XVIII, 1974.
 --Vasudevāsrama Yatidharmaprakāsa: a Treatise on World Renunciation, part 1, crit. edn. of Sanskrit text, Vienna 1976; part 2, introduction and translation, Vienna 1977.
 -The integration of renunciation by orthodox Hinduism', in Journal
 of the Oriental Institute 28:1, Sept.
 1978, pp.27-36.